DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/INTRODUCTION.md

 When invoice transactions are created for vendors with a BPAY method of payment, the BPAY fields are auto populated from the Vendor details.
 The BPAY fields can also be entered or edited at time of invoice entry.
 Posting validation confirms all mandatory BPAY fields are entered else the posting will fail.

 Within the Vendor payment proposal, grouping also occurs for the new BPAY field.

+## Accounts Payable - Payment advice report

+A custom-built report has been developed to provide a Payment advice to vendors upon processing an EFT payment run.
+The report will show the vendor bank account details where the payment is deposited as well as the invoices numbers paid, what amount and what discount applied.
+This remittance advice report works in conjunction with the Smart Send function.

 ## Budget import